f4exb/sdrangel/devices/readme.md

     - limesdrinput
     - limesdroutput

+  - PlutoSDR: one Rx and one Tx full duplex.
+Plugins are
+    - plutosdrinput
+    - plutosdroutput

   - SDRdaemon: sends or receive samples to/from device remotely through the network.
 Used on the Tx plugin only
     - sdrdaemonsink